 Parties that, by reason of their aims or the behaviour of their adherents, seek to undermine or abolish the free democratic basic order or to threaten the existence of the Federal Republic of Germany shall be unconstitutional (cf. Art.
 21(2) first sentence of the Basic Law).
 Pursuant to the Federal Constitutional Court’s case-law, the mere dissemination of anti-constitutional ideas as such is not sufficient to fulfil these criteria.
 To be declared unconstitutional, a party must also take an actively belligerent, aggressive stance vis-à-vis the free democratic basic order and must seek to abolish it.
 In addition, specific indications are required which suggest that it is at least possible that the party will achieve its anti-constitutional aims.

-The Bundestag, the Bundesrat and the Federal Government are entitled to file an application.
+The Bundestag, the Bundesrat and the Federal Government have legal ability to file an application.

-First, the Federal Constitutional Court assesses in preparatory proceedings if main proceedings should be instituted or if the application must be dismissed as inadmissible or rejected for not being sufficiently founded.
-This is done by preliminarily assessing the application’s prospects of success on the record.
+First, the Federal Constitutional Court assesses in preliminary proceedings whether to open principal proceedings or whether to reject the application as inadmissible or as insufficiently substantiated.
+For this purpose, a preliminary assessment of the application’s prospects of success is carried out based on the information on record.

-If in the main proceedings, the application proves to be well-founded, the Federal Constitutional Court holds that the political party is unconstitutional, declares the dissolution of the party and the prohibition to establish substitute organisations.
-This decision, and any other decision that is to the detriment of the party, requires a majority of two thirds of the Senate’s members.
-Moreover, the Federal Constitutional Court may declare the property of the party to be confiscated.
+If the application proves to be well-founded in the principal proceedings, the Federal Constitutional Court declares that the political party is unconstitutional, orders the dissolution of the party and the prohibition to establish substitute organisations.
+This decision, and any other decision adversely affecting the party, requires a two-thirds majority of the members of the Senate.
+Moreover, the Federal Constitutional Court may order that the assets of the party be confiscated.